 4) Fire up.
 Prepare a smoker for indirect cooking.
 Alternatively, you can set up a charcoal grill for 2-zone cooking by placing a chimney full of lit charcoal briquets on one side of the grill's charcoal grate in order to create direct and indirect cooking zones.
 Adjust the smoker or grill vents to bring the temperature to about 225°F and add three to four chunks of your favorite smoking wood to the charcoal for flavor.
 On a gas grill, adjust the temperature knobs so that one half of the grill is off and the other half is heated enough to maintain a temperature of approximately 225°F on the indirect side.

-5) Once the smoker or grill is ready, brush both sides of ribs with mayonnaise and lightly season with the Asian dry rub.
+5) Once the smoker or grill is ready, brush both sides of ribs with mayonnaise and lightly season with the five-spice dry rub.

 6) Cook.
 Place the slab of ribs meat side up on the main cooking grate as far away from the heat source as possible.
 Cover the smoker or grill.
 Allow the ribs to smoke until the meat just begins to shrink back from the ends of the bones, about 3 1/2 hours.

 7) Lay out two double layers of heavy-duty aluminum foil approximately eight inches longer than the ribs.
 Lay the slab of ribs on the foil meat side down.
 Fold up the sides of the foil to create a boat, pour in the apple juice, and loosely seal the foil.

 8) Place the foiled ribs sealed side up on the smoker or grill and cook until the meat shrinks back from the ends of the bones by 1/4 to 1/2 inch, about 1 hour.